 When you create a set of 10 images for one campaign, you'll also find yourself iterating on previous designs and getting with each image you design.

 If you want to get better at uniform design, try creating your own set of icons.
 Come up with a list of 10-20 ideas you want to represent in icon form.
 It could be as simple as 20 different foods you want to create as icons.

 Don't cheat by using a platform like FlatIcon (although, if you ever need icons to use in your content creation, I highly recommend the site for finding illustrations).
 Use a tool like Adobe Illustrator to work with lines and shapes to create a set of uniform icons that fit a theme.
 Icons are great because they can be used over time and help you practice creating a cohesive theme.

-As a best practice, trying using Adobe InDesign for ebook It's a powerful tool that's made specifically for creating long form content like books.
+As a best practice, try using Adobe InDesign for ebooks.
+It's a powerful tool that's made specifically for creating long-form content like books.

-Designing images for Instagram is different that designing images for Twitter and Facebook.
+Designing images for Instagram is different from designing images for Twitter and Facebook.
 As a highly visual mobile-first platform, designing Instagram posts will help you think about design from a mobile-first angle.